AVOID GOING OUT OF BUSINESS – 10 STEPS TO AVOIDING BANKRUPTCY

 Reasons Your Customers Buy From You

-For every ten people who complete the survey, [Your Company Name] will donate $10 to [Insert Local Charity Name].
+For every ten survey participants, [your company name] will donate $10 to [insert local charity name].
 Thank you for your feedback and for helping one of our local charities!
 [Your Signature], CEO

 Survey Example